Lead MEP on asylum fingerprint bill dismisses NGO appeal

 Buxadé is an MEP from the far-right Spanish VOX party, and is overseeing negotiations on Eurodac, a database critics say may turn into a "powerful tool for mass surveillance."

-Although already in use, the reforms to Eurodac seeks to include facial recognition for biometric identification for children as young as six, while expanding data-collection categories.
+Although already in use, the reforms to Eurodac seek to include facial recognition for biometric identification for children as young as six, while expanding data-collection categories.
 And data collected on irregular migrants would be retained for five years, up from the current 18 months.

 Some 31 NGOs earlier this week sent a letter addressed to Buxadé and other MEPs demanding they pause the overhaul.